Rebecca Lim: Personal life

 On 15 November 2021, Lim announced her engagement to Matthew Webster, who is of British-Chinese descent and works in corporate branding.
 The couple were married at a ceremony held at The Ritz-Carlton Millenia Singapore on 27 November 2022.
 On 12 September 2023, Lim announced that she was pregnant with the couple's first child.
 On 30 January 2024, Lim gave birth to a baby boy.
+In May 2026, she gave birth to a second child.